thanhtungvudata/smart_crop_selection_web_app/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-Feel free to **fork this repository** and submit improvements.
+Please feel free to **fork this repository** and submit any improvements.

 ## 📜 License